Ph.D., 2008, University of North Carolina at Chapel Hill, Environmental Health Sciences

 Casanova Curriculum Vitae

-Lisa Casanova is an associate professor in the School of Public Health.
+Lisa Casanova is an associate professor and director of the Environmental Health division in the School of Public Health.
 She received her Ph.D. in environmental health sciences from the University of North Carolina Chapel Hill.
 Dr. Casanova is an environmental health microbiologist whose research focuses on environmental transmission of infectious diseases.
 Previously she has conducted evaluations of post-tsunami safe water interventions in Sri Lanka, novel technologies for drinking water treatment, evaluations of methods for protecting healthcare workers from exposure to viral diseases, and studies of the survival of viruses in water and on surfaces and objects.